DMBlakeley/homebridge-awair2/README.md

 v5.7.x of the plugin introduced control of the Awair device display for Awair Omni, Awair r2, and Awair Element.
 Reference Wiki for details and examples of HomeKit automations for this feature.

+v5.9.x of the plugin introduced binary limit switches for VOC and PM2.5.
+The switches are implemented as dummy `occupancy sensors` and can be used to trigger HomeKit automations.

 With iOS14, the icons and status have been refined in the iOS/iPadOS/macOS Home app.
 , temperature and humidity are grouped under a single "climate" status icon at the top of the HomeKit screen (first screenshots below).
 If you select this icon a screen opens with all of the Climate devices in your HomeKit home (second screenshot).